dkundel/coderdojo-node-tutorial/node-session-1.md

 ## Maths

-One of the main things you use programming for is doing mathematical calculations.
+One of the things programming is useful for is doing mathematical calculations.
 JavaScript has a built in object for this called `Math` that we can use to do all kind of cool things.
 We can use it to compute 4 to the power of 50 is by simply writing `Math.pow(4, 50)` or do other operations on numbers such as finding the absolute value of a number.

-Let's use this library to actually add to our small program a part where every participant also gets a random number that has been rolled via a programmed dice.
+Let's use this library to actually add to our small program a part where every participant gets a random number that has been rolled via a programmed dice.
 For this we need to generate random numbers between 1 and 6.
-For this we need to do a bit of math ourselves first.
+In order to do this, we first need to do a bit of math ourselves.

 First let's get a random number.
 JavaScript has a built-in generator for random numbers.
 We can use it by writing `Math.random()`.
 This will give us a number between 0 and 1 with a bunch of decimals.
 We now need to get this number to be actually between 1 and 6.
 For that we need to first multiply the number we get fom `Math.random()` by 6.
 This will give us random numbers between 0 and 6.
 Now we need to actually get the floor of this number which will result us getting a number that is one of the following 0, 1, 2, 3, 4 or 5.
 Which is close to what we need.
 The last thing we then need to do is to add 1 to it and output it in our program.
 As a result our `app.js` should look like this: